 The nickname La Pedrera was given to it by locals less happy with the exterior design, which according to some resembled an open quarry.
 The facade was however pretty innovative for the time it was being built, purely self-supporting, so that any demolition inside the building would not have consequences for the outside.
 As was common at the modernist time Gaudi also designed furniture for the house, but unfortunately little of it could be saved through the years.

 Casa Vicens was Gaudi’s first important work and was built as a family house for the Vicens family in between 1883 and 1889.
-Characteristic for this house are the Moorish influences and the different patterned tiles, the latter thanks to the owner, Mr. Vicens, being the owner of a brick and tile factory.
-Besides the Moorish influences you’ll also see oriental influences and the inspiration Gaudi got from the nature surrounding the building back in the design of the house.
+Characteristic for this house are the Moorish influences and the different patterned tiles.
+This last detail is thanks to the owner, Mr. Vicens, being the owner of a brick and tile factory.
+Besides the Moorish influences you’ll also see oriental influences and the inspiration Gaudi got from the surrounding nature back in the design of the house.
 Casa Vicens obtained a UNESCO status in 2005.

-As the house is a private residence you can’t go into it, but it’s still worth the track to admire the outside of it, located at Carolines, no. 24 in the Gracia district.
+As the house is a private residence until now you can’t enter the building.
+This will change towards the end of 2017, when the house will be opened for the public late 2017.
+For now it is still worth to venture to the house to admire the outside of it.
+It is located at Carolines, no. 24 in the Gracia district.

-If you have limited time, let’s say a long weekend, we suggest you visit at least La Sagrada Familia, followed by a walk around Parc Guell and a visit to one of the mansions in the centre.
-Remember, purchasing your tickets online can save a lot of time and hassle (and sometimes money).
-Especially in high season – which last pretty long here – we’re sure you’ll get more out out of your weekend by buying your ticket online.
+If you have limited time, we suggest you visit at least La Sagrada Familia, followed by a walk around Parc Guell and a visit to one of the mansions in the centre.
+Purchasing your tickets online can save a lot of time and hassle (and sometimes money).
+Especially in high season, which lasts pretty long here.
+We are sure you will get more out out of your weekend by buying your ticket online.